 Market day on Friday is a highlight.
 The Lourmarin market has fewer food produce stalls than some other markets but alongside honey, ginger, olive oil, wine, herbs and local cheeses you can find an array of stalls selling colourful materials by the metre, table cloths and other artisanal and local items such as ceramics and kitchenware, crockery, baskets, soaps, carved olive wood, jewellery, wraps and scarves, handbags etc. It’s the perfect place to find some memories to take home.

 This village is named after and famous for its russet-red hues where the dust from the ochre cliffs upon which the village was built has tinted the stonework throughout the village.
-Roussillon is quite unusual with its stunning views over the Luberon and Mount Ventoux and below the vivid green pines contrasted by the red, yellow and orange-tinted ochre landscape.
-You can visit the Ochre Trail (Sentier des Ocres) where you have the choice of a shorter 30 minute or a longer 60-minute walk through the disused ochre quarry.
+Roussillon is quite unusual with its stunning views over the Luberon and Mont Ventoux and below the vivid green pines contrasted by the red, yellow and orange-tinted ochre landscape.
+You can visit the Ochre Trail (Sentier des Ocres) where you have the choice of a shorter 30-minute or a longer 60-minute walk through the disused ochre quarry.
 It’s a really unique experience and well worth visiting.
-The village itself has a good selection of shops, cafés, art galleries and ice cream shops and is where we tried lavender ice cream for the first time!
+The village itself has a good selection of shops, cafés, art galleries and ice cream shops and this is where we tried lavender ice cream for the first time!

 The market on Thursday morning has a wonderful array of fresh produce stands selling seasonal fruit and vegetables, local goats cheeses, oils, wine, bread, honey, herbs, jams and charcuterie.
 Like Lourmarin, Ménerbes and Gordes, Roussillon has also been awarded the prestigious title of one of the “Most Beautiful Villages of France”.